 Apple appealed the verdict at both the Patent Trial Appeal Board (PTAB) and the Court of Appeal for the Federal Circuit.
 This time, it was their turn to win.

 “It was rigged,” says Racz.
 “It transpires that the judges at the Patent Trial Appeal Board were ex-lawyers working for the defendants.”
 He also claims that the panel of judges at the Court of Appeal for the Federal Circuit was switched at the last minute—to those with close ties to Apple.

 “This is no longer a case about patent infringement… It’s about more than that.”
 “The US patent system has been the subject of regulatory capture.
 The PTAB is owned, operated and managed by Big Tech.
 It’s a kangaroo court.”

 So where does he go from here?
 Does he count his losses or double down to fight both Big Tech and the US patents system?
 You guessed it—both.
 There isn’t an active case yet but Racz is preparing for more litigation.

 Does he ever think about giving up?
 “Never,” Racz says.
 “I’ve taken on four of the ten largest companies in the world and the USPTO so you’d think they realize that I don’t give up easily.”
 He goes on to say: “This is my legacy.
 And the legacy for my family who’ve suffered through this too.
 So we’re going to see this through.”

 Time will tell if David overcomes Goliath in the 21st century.

-The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.
+The views expressed in this article/video are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.